-Figure 5-17.
-Single Descriptor Packets
+Figure 5-1 Single Descriptor Packets

-5.5.5.1.3 Multiple Descriptor Packets
+5.1.3 Multiple Descriptor Packets

 A single packet may also cross descriptor boundaries.
 This is indicated by setting the MORE bit in all descriptors except the last one in the packet.
-Ethernet applications (bridges, switches, routers, and so forth) can optimize memory utilization by using a single small buffer per receive descriptor, and allowing the DP83816 hardware to use the minimum number of buffers necessary to store an incoming packet.
+Ethernet applications (bridges, switches, routers, etc.) can optimize memory utilization by using a single small buffer per receive descriptor, and allowing the DP83816 hardware to use the minimum number of buffers necessary to store an incoming packet.

-5.5.5.1.4 Descriptor Lists
+5.1.4 Descriptor Lists

 Descriptors are organized in linked lists using the link field.
-The system designer may also choose to implement a ring of descriptors by linking the last descriptor in the list back to the first.
+The system designer may also choose to implement a "ring" of descriptors by linking the last descriptor in the list back to the first.
 A list of descriptors may represent any number of packets or packet fragments.